AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/dynamic-plugin.md

 );
 ```

-In this specific example, the developer leveraged the interface from the editor to render local images in the editor.
+In this example, the code leverages the interface from the editor to render local images in the editor.

 The following picture demonstrates what the added functionality may look like (note that this is a local image and this feature was made available in the 0.2.5 release).

 <figure><img src="../../../.gitbook/assets/Untitled2.png" alt=""><figcaption></figcaption></figure>

-**Summary**
+By utilizing the `AppFlowyEditor` API, the code seamlessly integrates a Network image into the editor.

+## Submitting Features

-By utilizing the `AppFlowyEditor` API, the developer was able to seamlessly integrate a Network image into the editor.
-If the developer wants this plugin to be used by an end user, they can either:
+If a developer wants a plugin they have developed to be used by an end user, they can either:

 1. Submit a pull request to AppFlowy and have this plugin integrated into our version of the application.
 2. Create their own version of AppFlowy with this plugin and publish it for end user consumption.

-**Problem**
+## How to Handle Issues with Plugins

 Suppose that the added plugin caused the editor to render its content slower.
 Or, suppose that the added plugin caused the release size to increase significantly.
 The team would need to consider whether the added plugin was a net benefit to our user base, whether the plugin’s opportunity cost warranted shipping the feature in the next release. **Some users may require the `NetworkImageNodeWidgetBuilder` while others do not.
 To make everyone happy we may need to create one version of the application with the plugin and one without the plugin**.
 Now, we are faced with scalability challenges for anyone developing plugins because: